 From Cypress, Jon was given the opportunity to work with The Neighborhood Dining Group in Charleston at McCrady’s, where he advanced to Sous Chef, and eventually became part of the opening team for Husk.
 It was here that Jon began to understand the importance of developing a relationship with local farmers.

 Jon relocated to Nashville in 2012 and has spent his time working with Flyte, Husk, and The Southern with a strict focus on butchery and charcuterie.

 Aaron Jackson grew up in Tazewell, TN and attended Maryville College for Business Management.
-He met Alex Violette through their fraternity (DKE) and his appreciation for craft beer started after being introduced to local and regional breweries in the Southeast.
-He began homebrewing shortly after graduation and his passion for beer grew along with his knowledge.
-Jackson worked in the finance industry for over eight years, respectively moving up in his field, yet he was always most excited about his beer collection and latest homebrew batches.
-When Alex moved back to Knoxville to open a new craft brewery, the two reconnected and Jackson was given the opportunity to pursure his dream of working with craft beer.
-He has since learned how to brew and cellar on a professional brewing system and gains more beer knowledge every day.
+His appreciation for craft beer started after being introduced to local and regional breweries.
+He began home brewing shortly after graduation and his passion for beer grew along with his knowledge.
+Jackson went to work in the finance industry for over eight years while maintaining a close watch over his vast beer collection and latest home brew batches.
+At Elkmont Exchange, Jackson has been given the opportunity to pursue his dream of working with craft beer and he is ecstatic to smell hops, malt and barley each and every day!

 When away from the brewery you will find him hitting the trail with his wife and dog!